YerkoPalma/merry-rest/readme.md

 ### api = rest(app [, opts])

-Create a rest api instance. `app` is a merry instance and is mandatory. `opts` is an optional configuration object, availaible options are:
+Create a rest api instance. `app` is a [merry][merry] instance and is mandatory. `opts` is an optional configuration object, availaible options are:

 - **version:**  Defaults to 1, specify the version of your api, it will be used in the route.
 - **default:** Set a default route in case of a missmatch.
 Must be a `function` like `function (reques, response, context)`

+The returned object has two properties: `api` the merry instance, and `prefix` the prefix of all the routes.
+The prefix has the form `'/api/v:version'`

 ### var model = api.model(db, schema)